WHO IS JAY DOT RAIN?

 But before he was honing his skills on the mic, headlining his own shows, or having his song Youngest In Charge featured in Canadian independent film as part of the Cannes Film Festival, he was making plays at the young ladies.

 “I was writing poetry for girls, corny, I know.
 Every once in a while my friends and I would have playful cyphers and they would always encouraged me to rap", says JDR.

-With seven projects under his belt (Black Sheep, Cooley Fly Chronicles, Memoirs of a Young Dreamer, Cooley Fly Chronicles II, The Dixie Renaissance, Cooley Fly Chronicles III and most recent Thank God for The Rain) JDR is ready to continue his journey.
+With EIGHT projects under his belt (Black Sheep, Cooley Fly Chronicles, Memoirs of a Young Dreamer, Cooley Fly Chronicles II, The Dixie Renaissance, Cooley Fly Chronicles III, Thank God for The Rain, and most recent The Calm ) JDR is ready to continue his journey.